camilogarciabotero/eafithemer/README.md

 devtools::install_github("camilogarciabotero/eafithemer")
 ```

-## Example
+## Examples

-This is a basic example which shows you how to solve a common problem:
+This is a basic example Showing the light template:

 ``` r
 library(tidyverse)